Sheikhizadeh/pantools/Readme.md

    java  -Xmx4g  -jar  /home/pantools/dist/pantools.jar build  31  /home/two_hiv_pangenome_database  /home/pantools/example/sample_genomes_path.txt

 2. annotate:
-   To add annotations to a pan-genome
+   To add annotations to a pan-genome.
+This function also produce a FASTA file containing all the protein sequences in the same order as they have been annotated in the GFF file.

    java  -jar  PATH_TO_THE_JAR_FILE/pantools.jar  annotate  PATH_TO_THE_PANGENOME_DATABASE  PATH_TO_THE_ANNOTATION_PATH_FILE